Mariners vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has 13 doubles, a triple, a home run, eight walks and 22 RBI (54 total hits).
-He has stolen 24 bases.
+- Esteury Ruiz has 55 hits with 13 doubles, a triple, a home run, eight walks and 22 RBI.
+He's also stolen 24 bases.

-- Ruiz has picked up at least one hit in six straight games.
-During his last 10 games he is hitting .366 with four doubles, a home run, four walks and six RBI.
+- Ruiz heads into this game looking to extend his seven-game hit streak.
+In his last 10 outings he is hitting .341 with three doubles, a home run, four walks and six RBI.

 Ruiz Recent Games